sudheerj/reactjs-interview-questions/README.md

 111. ### What are the approaches to include polyfills in your `create-react-app`?

+     There are approaches to include polyfills in create-react-app,

      1. **Manual import from `core-js`:**

          Create a file called (something like) `polyfills.js` and import it into root `index.js` file.
 Run `npm install core-js` or `yarn add core-js` and import your specific required features.